erszcz/msc-thesis/dfly-multiboot.md

 However, things get hairy when we get to the details.
 The foremost issue is compatibility with the existing booting strategy.
-In other words, all changes done to the kernel must be backwards compatible with `dloader` not to break the already existing boot path.
+In other words, all changes done to the kernel must be backwards compatible with `dloader`, so as not to break the already existing boot path.

-The following sections describe in detail how the listed steps were performed, taking the above consideration into account, for the `pc32` variant of DragonFly BSD kernel, i.e. for the Intel x86 platform.
+The following sections describe in detail how the steps listed above were implemented for the `pc32` variant of DragonFly BSD kernel, i.e. for the Intel x86 platform.

 ### How does GRUB identify the kernel image?